Medicare benefits are payable for:

 - the subsequent monitoring of established low bone mineral density; and/or

-- those patients aged 70 years and over.
+- those patients aged 70 years or over.

 For Medicare purposes, most bone density testing is subject to a restriction on the time interval between tests, from one every 12 to 24 months, depending on the item.
 This is because bone density loss is considered a relatively slow process and repeat testing within 24 months is unlikely to assist in clinical decision making.

 For specific medical conditions or particular treatments that may cause more rapid bone loss, a Medicare rebate is available for repeat testing at 12 monthly intervals.

 An expert, clinician-led Medicare Benefits Schedule (MBS) Review Taskforce was established in April 2015, under the Government’s Healthier Medicare initiative, to lead a programme of MBS reviews aiming to align MBS funded services with contemporary clinical evidence and improve health outcomes for patients.

 The Taskforce has made a number of recommendations to date including changes to the MBS bone densitometry items.
 The Government has decided, as announced on 22 August 2017 by Professor Bruce Robinson the Taskforce Chair, to implement a number of recommended bone densitometry changes which will come into effect from 1 November 2017.

 What are the MBS Bone Densitometry changes?